Guide To Bukittinggi, West Sumatra’s Hidden Gem

 “What has been gone?”

 We moved forward to where he was standing and looked down.
-There clearly imprinted in the sand was the gigantic paw print of a tiger.
+There was clearly imprinted in the sand was the gigantic paw print of a tiger.

 “A tiger.” he said “was here about an hour ago, drinking from this river.”